 While many of the presenting symptoms are the same, major differences consist of onset and predisposing factors including different types of illness.
-Alzheimer’s disease generally has a slower onset, and patients report symptoms such as memory difficulties, particularly in regard to recent activities or conversations.
-Vascular dementia, on the other hand, presents more as changes in judgment or ability to make decisions.
+Alzheimer’s disease generally has a slower onset, and people report symptoms such as memory difficulties, particularly in regard to recent activities or conversations.
+Vascular dementia, on the other hand, primarily affects judgment or ability to make decisions, as opposed to memory.

 Vascular dementia occurs most often from blockage of blood vessels or damage that leads to tissue death in the brain (for example, stroke).
-The location and size of this damage determines the extent of disease a person will experience, and the likely treatment.
+The location and size of this damage determines the extent of disease a person will experience, and the type of treatment.

-Many of the risk factors and treatments for Vascular Dementia are like those of heart disease, due to the relationship between Vascular Dementia and the occlusion of blood vessels.
+Many of the risk factors and treatments for vascular dementia are like those of heart disease, due to the relationship between vascular dementia and the occlusion of blood vessels.
 Those with diagnosed heart conditions may be at greater risk for VD (for example, atrial fibrillation that does not undergo treatment).
 People with high blood pressure and high cholesterol that is left untreated are also at greater risk.
-Heart conditions, high blood pressure, and high cholesterol increase damage to blood vessels, increasing the likelihood of ischemic damage.
+Heart conditions, Diabetes, high blood pressure, and high cholesterol increase damage to blood vessels, increasing the likelihood of ischemic damage.
 Those who have previously suffered strokes or transient ischemic attacks (TIAs) are at the greatest risk.

-Vascular dementia may progress in an irregular pattern, where the patient appears better for a period of time, only to have their health worsen.
+Vascular dementia may progress in an irregular pattern, where the person appears better for a period of time, only to have their health worsen again.

 The most useful test in determining the presence of dementia is a neurological examination or neuropsychological assessment.
 These tests will look at behavioral factors such as mood, temper, etc., but more importantly, they will focus on a person’s decision making abilities.
-Simple tests can assess a person’s executive functioning skills (i.e. their ability to solve problems and make decisions.)
-This test can provide the health care team and family members with an idea of how significant the disease is, and will allow for the development of treatment strategies to assist the person.
+Simple tests can assess a person’s executive functioning skills (i.e. their ability to solve problems and make decisions).
+These tests can provide the health care team and family members with an idea of the stage and severity of the disease, and will allow for the development of treatment strategies to assist the person.

 In 2011, the American Stroke Association and the American Heart Association identified the following Three Criteria that indicate the greatest likelihood that mild cognitive impairment is the result of vascular changes: